dbpedia/neural-rdf-verbalizer/README.md

 ```
         python preprocess.py --path "path_to_triples" --opt adj --train True
  ```
  - To start training with Graph Attention Network encoder and decoder.
-The preprocessed files are stored in data folder, use the path in the below code snippet.
+The preprocessed files are stored in the data folder, use the path in the below code snippet.
 Please use the hyper-parameters as you see fit, and provide the necessary arguments.
 ```

    	       python train.py 	--src_path    "path_to_source.triples" 	\